gilt/tech-blog/_posts/2016-12-16-deep-learning-at-gilt.md

 # Dress Faceting

-Automatic dress faceting is one of new initiatives GILT is working on.
+Automatic dress faceting is one of the new initiatives GILT is working on.
-GILT is currently training deep neural networks to tag in dresses occasion, silhouette, neckline and sleeve type.
+GILT is currently training deep neural networks to tag occasion, silhouette, neckline and sleeve type in dresses.

 ## Dress Faceting: The Model
 The model used for training is [Facebook's open source Torch](https://github.com/facebook/fb.resnet.torch) implementation of [Microsoft's ResNet](https://arxiv.org/pdf/1512.03385v1).
-Facebook's project is an image classifier, with models already trained in ImageNet.
+Facebook's project is an image classifier, with models already trained in [ImageNet](http://image-net.org/).
 We've added a few additional features to the original open source project:
-- Selection of dataset for training and testing
+- Selection of dataset for training and testing (silhouette, occasion, neckline...)
-- Support for unbalanced datasets
+- Weighted loss for imbalanced datasets
-- Inference option for any arbitrary image
+- Inference given a file path of an image
-- AWS S3 model synchronization
+- Store and load models in/from [AWS S3](https://aws.amazon.com/s3/)
 - Automatic synchronization image labels with imported dataset
 - Tolerance to corrupted or invalid images
 - Custom ordering of labels
-- JSON generation of test and train F1 accuracy for each class as well as predictions for each image.
+- Test and train [F1 Score](https://en.wikipedia.org/wiki/F1_score) accuracy computation for each class as well as individual predictions for each image across all tags.
 - Spatial transformer attachment in existing networks

-The models are trained in [GPU P2 EC2](https://aws.amazon.com/blogs/aws/new-p2-instance-type-for-amazon-ec2-up-to-16-gpus/) instances deployed using [Cloud Formation](https://aws.amazon.com/cloudformation/) and attaching [EBS](https://aws.amazon.com/ebs/) into them to cache images and models.
+The models are trained in [GPU P2 EC2](https://aws.amazon.com/blogs/aws/new-p2-instance-type-for-amazon-ec2-up-to-16-gpus/) instances deployed using [Cloud Formation](https://aws.amazon.com/cloudformation/) and attaching [EBS](https://aws.amazon.com/ebs/) to them.
 We plan to substitute EBS by [EFS (Elastic File System)](https://aws.amazon.com/blogs/aws/amazon-elastic-file-system-production-ready-in-three-regions/) to be able to share data across many GPU instances.

 We are also investing efforts trying to archive similar results using [TensorFlow](https://www.tensorflow.org/) and [GoogleNet v3](https://github.com/tensorflow/models/tree/master/inception).

 ## Dress Faceting: Data and Quality Management
-To keep track of the results that our model is generating we've built Scala [Play](https://www.playframework.com/) web application with the purpose to analyze results, keep a persistent dataset, and change the tags of the samples if we detect they are wrong.
+To keep track of the results that our model is generating we've built a [Play](https://www.playframework.com/) web application to analyze results, keep a persistent dataset, and change the tags of the samples if we detect they are wrong.

 ### Model Accuracy Analysis
-The most basic view to analyze machine learning results is the F1-Score, which provides a good metric that takes into account both false positive and false negative errors.
+The most basic view to analyze machine learning results is the [F1 Score](https://en.wikipedia.org/wiki/F1_score), which provides a good metric that takes into account both [false positive and false negative errors](https://en.wikipedia.org/wiki/False_positives_and_false_negatives).

-On top of that, we provide a few views to be able to analyze results, specifically intended to make sure sample are properly tagged.
+On top of that, we provide a few views to be able to analyze results, specifically intended to make sure samples are properly tagged.

 F1-Score View
 <p align="center">